pickles976/ai-arena-ladder/game_server/readme.md

+# Game Server

 The game server runs a single game instance as quickly as it can.
-Every other frame it passes the game state packets to the ladder server via websockets.
-Every second it passes the score to the ladder via websockets.
+After a specified number of game ticks it sends game state packets to the ladder server via websockets.
+Every second or so it passes the score to the ladder via websockets.

-If a game has not terminated within 27000 timesteps (15 min realtime) the game will terminate with a tie.
+If a game has not terminated within 54000 timesteps (30 min realtime) the game will terminate with a tie.

-Game packets are ~1.5Kbps, sent 15x per second.
+Game packets are ~12Kbps, sent 30x per second.
+This is sufficiently small for even the smallest EC2 instance.

+How user code is sanitized:

+- Parse user code to AST tree to extract line numbers of loops
+- inject timeouts into any loop
+- All injected variables have a random UUID (can't be overridden if the user doesn't know their name)
+- check for memory bombs at the end of user code (users can only allocate 8kb of memory per agent)

+## TODO:
 - [x] Port to Node.js
 - [x] Sync via websockets
 - [x] Listen for input via Websocket
 - [x] Run on input, return to waiting on game end
+- [x] Dockerize
-- [ ] Dockerize
+- [ ] Send more info on game end

-Sanitizing user code:

-- UUID variable names
-- AST tree to extract line numbers of loops
-- inject timeouts into any loop
-- check for memory bombs at the end of user code